fedemantica/bilaterian_GE/README.md

 * Generate protein fasta files for all species starting from the original annotation (best protein isoform per gene only).
 * Perform a preliminary gene orthology run with [Broccoli](https://academic.oup.com/mbe/article/37/11/3389/5865275), which will be used to identify problematic gene annotations.
-* Identify and fix broken genes, as described in XXX.
+* Identify and fix broken genes.
-* Identify and fix chimeric genes, as described in XXX.
+* Identify and fix chimeric genes.
 * Generate new gene annotations for all species, which include the corrections performed on broken and chimeric genes.
 * Run [BUSCO](https://busco.ezlab.org/) to evaluate the quality of the new gene annotations.
 * Correct the existing gene orthologies including the changes introduced for the broken/chimeric genes.